if she is going to retain Samantha’s friendship

 ‘So you had never thought about dressing as a woman before last week?’

-‘That is odd because you seem to fit in to the role so well.
-When Jane told me that you were a man I assumed that you were a transsexual who had been living as a woman for some time and was planning to undergo a sex change operation.’
+‘That's odd because you seem to fit in to the role so well.
+When Jane told me that you were really a man I assumed that you must be a transsexual who had been living as a woman for some time and was planning to undergo a sex change operation.’

 ‘Nothing so drastic has ever crossed my mind’.